Retrieve#

 openghg.retrieve.search_bc(species=None, bc_input=None, domain=None, start_date=None, end_date=None, period=None, continuous=None, **kwargs)[source]#

-Search for boundary condition data
+Search for boundary condition data.

 Parameters: